 Zinc is a mineral essential for DNA synthesis and regulating immune function.
 People who have zinc deficiencies tend to have weaker immune systems and may be more prone to infections.
 Studies have shown that zinc supplements may reduce the number of respiratory infections in children and may reduce the duration of the common cold in adults when started early on the disease.

-These 5 simple lifestyle changes can go a long way towards building and maintaining a strong immune system and protecting yourself from viruses and infections during cold and flu season.
+These 5 simple lifestyle changes can go a long way towards building and maintaining a strong immune system and protecting yourself from viruses and infections.

 Curt Hendrix, MS, CCN, CNS